Fibroids are common and usually cause no symptoms. However, they can sometimes cause heavy periods, tummy (abdominal) swelling and urinary problems.

 - Anti-inflammatory medicines such as ibuprofen and mefenamic acid.
 These also help to ease period pain.
 They are taken for a few days at the time of your period.
 They work by reducing the high level of a chemical (prostaglandin) in the lining of the womb.
 Prostaglandin seems to contribute to heavy and painful periods.

 - The combined oral contraceptive (COC) pill may help you to have lighter periods and can often help with period pain too.
-If you are unable to take this, the progestogen-only contraceptive pill may help; although there is little evidence, it seems to help, especially if it makes your periods lighter or stops them altogether.
+If you are unable to take this, the progestogen-only contraceptive pill (POP) may help.
+Although there is little evidence for the POP, it seems to help, especially if it makes your periods lighter or stops them altogether.

 - The levonorgestrel intrauterine system (LNG-IUS) is a plastic device that sits inside the womb, originally used as a contraceptive.
 It is inserted into the womb and slowly releases a regular small amount of progestogen hormone called levonorgestrel.
 It works by making the lining of the womb very thin, so bleeding is lighter.
 However, it can sometimes be difficult to insert into the womb in women with fibroids.